Jack Lowden: Personal life

-From 2019 to 2021, Lowden resided in Leith, Edinburgh, before moving back to the Scottish Borders in May 2021.
+From 2019 to 2021, Lowden lived in Leith, Edinburgh, before moving back to the Scottish Borders in May 2021.
 He supports Scottish independence.

-Since 2018, he has been in a relationship with Irish actress Saoirse Ronan, his co-star in Mary Queen of Scots.
-The Irish Independent reported in July 2024 that they married in Edinburgh.
-Their first child was born in 2025.
+Since 2018, Lowden has been in a relationship with Irish actress Saoirse Ronan, his co-star in Mary Queen of Scots.
+In July 2024, Irish Independent reported that the couple had married in Edinburgh.
+Ronan gave birth to their first child in September 2025.

 Lowden is a supporter of Broxburn Athletic Football Club and occasionally attends their matches.
 He presented a man of the match award to Broxburn player Calum Heath after a win away at Crossgates Primrose.